paulbradshaw/QGIS_param/03_qgis_python.md

 Click **File > Save As...** in your browser and save the file in the project folder you've been using for this QGIS project.

-Check that folder to make sure it ends in `.py` - if it doesn't, repeat the steps above, making sure you open the *Raw* version of the file, not the HTML preview (which would end in `.html`)
+Check that folder to make sure it ends in `.py` - if it doesn't, repeat the steps above, making sure you open the *Raw* version of the file, not the HTML preview (which would end in `.html`).
+Alternatively, you can click on the three dots in the upper right corner of the [page](https://github.com/paulbradshaw/QGIS_param/blob/main/qgis_take_pix.py) and select **Download** to download the Python file.

 ## Edit the script to point at your folder

-The script was written for my laptop, so it points to a folder there.
-This won't work on your laptop (unless you happen to be called Paul and have the same file structure), so you'll need to change one line of code to point to your own folder.
+The script was written for my laptop, so it points to the Downloads folder, and then creates a sub-folder called "qgis_images".
+This may not work on your laptop, or you might not want to put it there.
+In either case, you'll need to uncomment and change one line of code to point to your own folder.

 The line in question is this:

-`out_prefix = "/Users/paul/Downloads/testqgis/"`
+`# out_prefix = "/Users/paul/Downloads/testqgis/images/"`

+Delete the `#` to uncomment that line (change it from a comment to working code).
+Then change the path in quotation marks to one that works on your machine.

 To find out the path to your folder, right click on it and select **Get info** (on a Mac).
 The window that appears will show you the path under *Where:*